hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/03_QC_STAR_and_Qualimap_run.md

 > *NOTE:* In case of reads of varying length, the ideal value for `--sjdbOverhang` is max(ReadLength)-1.
 In most cases, the default value of 100 will work similarly to the ideal value.

-We previously generated the genome indices for you in `/n/groups/hbctraining/intro_rnaseq_hpc/reference_data_ensembl38/ensembl38_STAR_index/` directory so that we don't get held up waiting on the generation of the indices.
-A job submission script for creating the indices can be accessed [here](../scripts/star_genome_index.sh).
+The final command to create an index can be found in the job submission script we have linked [here](../scripts/star_genome_index.sh).
+We have generated the genome indices for you, so that we don't get held up waiting on the generation of the indices.
+The index can be found in the `/n/groups/hbctraining/intro_rnaseq_hpc/reference_data_ensembl38/ensembl38_STAR_index/` directory.

 ### Aligning reads